tejasurya/tejasurya/README.md

 ### Hi there 👋 I'm Teja Surya
-I'm a Data Science enthusiast.
+I'm a Data Scientist.
+I'm a 3X Kaggle Expert .
+Love to collect and work around the data by analysing it.
 I like to learn new tech and business around it.

 - 🌱 I’m currently learning Transformers, NLP, CV.
 - 👯 I’m looking to collaborate on ML,DL and opensource projects.